-Welcome to the first issue of Caspian Affairs!
+Welcome to Caspian Affairs!

 Ambassador (ret.)
 Richard E. Hoagland

 Caspian Affairs Magazine